premvishwakarma95/interview-questions/README.md

 ---

-### 13 Why don't we use more one parent in jsx in reactjs i mean to say please check in below code?
+### 13 Why don't we return or use more one parent in jsx in reactjs i mean to say please check in below code?
 ```js
 // this code gives error
 function App() {